jyrimatti/hseverywhere/README.rst

 - >>> ./shell.sh

-Now you are inside a Nix shell with the required Haskell dependencies globally installed.
-Use cabal and pile up your haskell environment, e.g.
+Now you are inside a Nix shell with the required Haskell dependencies and Haskell development tools globally installed.
+Launch you favorite editor.

-- >>> nix-shell --argstr compiler 'default' --run "nix-shell -p pkgconfig -p ctags -p haskellPackages.hasktags -p haskellPackages.pointfree -p haskellPackages.hsdev -p haskellPackages.hdevtools -p haskellPackages.ghc-mod -p haskellPackages.stylish-haskell -p \"haskellPackages.ghcWithPackages (p: [(p.hoogle.override { process-extras = haskell.lib.dontCheck p.process-extras; }) (p.apply-refact.override { ghc-exactprint = haskell.lib.dontCheck p.ghc-exactprint; })])\" --run \"open -n -a 'My favorite editor' .\""

-or, if you are into Sublime on OSX, just

-- >>> ./sublime.sh

 Ghc-mod, hdevtools or hsdev don't yet work with GHCJS.
-Thus "compiler 'default'" is given to use regular GHC with ghcjs-base-stub package to make the tools work.
+Thus regular GHC is used with ghcjs-base-stub package to make the tools work.

 New Haskell-dependencies should be added to both cabal file and default.nix.
 Then rerun nix-shell.